shatadalsamui/C3_WEEK21.1_TURBOREPO/README.md

 1. Create a new directory in `packages/` or `apps/`
 2. Add a `package.json` with the appropriate configuration
 3. Run `yarn` from the root to link dependencies

-## Deployment

-Each app can be deployed independently.
-The build artifacts are stored in:
-- Next.js apps: `.next/` directory
-- Other packages: `dist/` directory

-For more information about Turborepo, see the [official documentation](https://turbo.build/repo)